jameson68/cse15l-lab-reports/lab2.md

     }
 }
 ```
-And here is what I did for my
+And here is the screenshot:

 ---
 # Part 2